 Figure 1.
 EDS spectrum with two matching spectra overlaid.

 Using the Spectrum Match Library

-A visual examination can quickly inform users that the differences between the ideal matching spectrum and the sample are to be found in the Si, Ti, Ba and Zr content.
-Construction of a spectrum match library in the TEAM™ software is made simple and easy, thanks to the integrated spectrum search utility.
-The user is able to investigate the total spectral database stored on the system either via manual selection of particular project nodes or by including filters to detect spectra with the preferred characteristics.
+A visual examination can quickly inform users that the differences between the ideal matching spectrum and the sample are to be found in the Si, Ti, Ba, and Zr content.
+The construction of a spectrum match library in the TEAM™ software is made simple and easy, thanks to the integrated spectrum search utility.
+The user is able to investigate the total spectral database stored on the system either via a manual selection of particular project nodes or by including filters to detect spectra with the preferred characteristics.

-During the course of data acquisition, which took an hour, the phase mapping routine automatically divided and color coded the various sample phases, as illustrated in Figure 2.
+During the course of data acquisition, which took an hour, the phase mapping routine automatically divided and color-coded the various sample phases, as illustrated in Figure 2.
 When the phases were identified, the TEAM™ software automatically produced a phase spectrum from the pixels in each separate phase.
-All of these phase spectra can be tracked easily in the software and compared to a match library.
+All of these phase spectra can be tracked easily in the software and compared to a matching library.

 By matching the other phase spectra, users can quickly spot the turquoise phase as strontium sulfate, steel blue as magnetite, red as almandine garnet, violet as lead sulfate, yellow as a blend of titanium dioxide and barite, and fuchsia as carbon resin.

 Figure 3.
 Sum spectrum of the blue phase-matched to the mineral library (top), Ba atomic % map (lower left), and phase map (lower right).